Early records and chronicles (5th-16th century)

 Chronicle of Czechs (Chronica Boemorum/Kronika Čechů; Kosmas, 1119-1125) - Latin (original manuscript), Latin (German commentary), Czech

 1.4 - The oldest of them was Kazi, who far exceeded Medea of Colchis in the matter of herbs and divination, as well as Asclepius in healing, as she often caused Fates to give up their unending work, and forced even fate to obey her will through magic.[...]
-When she was taken to the ruler dull and unwise folk to bow to spirits ruling the mountains (Oreads), forests (Dryads) and trees (Hamadryads), and venerate them; she also estabilished an entire superstitious teaching and taught idolatrous rules; and so until today, many villagers are like pagans: one venerates the springs and fire, the other bows to groves, trees or stones, while another gives sacrifices to hills or mountains, and the next prays to deaf and mute gods he made himself, and asks them to protect his house and himself.
+When she was taken to the MISSING dull and unwise folk to bow to spirits ruling the mountains (Oreads), forests (Dryads) and trees (Hamadryads), and venerate them; she also estabilished an entire superstitious teaching and taught idolatrous rules; and so until today, many villagers are like pagans: one venerates the springs and fire, the other bows to groves, trees or stones, while another gives sacrifices to hills or mountains, and the next prays to deaf and mute gods he made himself, and asks them to protect his house and himself.

 1.8 - And when they finished the journey and were nearing the castle, the lady came out to greet them, surrounded by her courtiers; they went into their home holding hands, ate from the gifts of Ceres and Bacchus, and gifted the rest of the night to Venus and Hymenaeus.